 Listen to music and talk about the instruments being played – find some pictures on the internet together.

-Make a puppet theatre with cardboard box or towel over a chair.
+Make a puppet theatre with a cardboard box or towel over a chair.
 Encourage your child to make up or retell a story to you or your family.

 Dressing up with clothes and use props at home so you child can become a character and act out favourite stories.